 Investment industry entities should refer to the new guide in order to document a self-assessment of their third-party data tax controls, identify gaps, areas of improvement, and eventually an implementation plan.
-The ATO expects investment entities to implement these new controls within the next 18-24 months and will be reviewing these processes as the ATO engages with these entities in the future.
+The Australian Tax Office expects investment entities to implement these new controls within the next 18-24 months and will be reviewing these processes as the Australian Tax Office engages with these entities in the future.

 Take a look at the new supplementary guide for large superannuation funds, managed funds and insurance companies on third-party data tax controls here: